Mozketo/Krawlr/README.md

 * Page response code (eg 200, 404, 500),
 * If Javascript errors were present on the page,
 * Time taken for the page to load and DOM ready (in milliseconds).

+Krawlr will output to CSV file as this is easy to use in spreadsheet application and easy to parse if you wish to extra the data into your own persistent store.

 ## Inclusions / Exclusions